 Pre-season: Learn fast and make data-based decisions

-The pre-season can set the scene for the rest of the season, so brands and retailers need to have a good grasp on expected demand in order to best ensure success.
-While of course no one has a crystal ball, retailers taking a bottom-up approach have the power to look into the current reality of demand and make decisions based on fresher data.
+Pre-season can set the scene for the rest of the season, so brands and retailers need to have a good grasp on expected demand in order to best ensure success.
+While of course no one has a crystal ball, retailers taking a bottom-up or hyper-local approach have the power to look into the current reality of demand and make decisions based on fresher data.
 In other words, they’re no longer limited to relying solely on last year’s sales or a gut feeling to get an idea of what performance is going to look like going forward.

 Carlos Abellán said, “What a bottom-up approach and all this data allows you to do is to have more transparency and to learn as much as you can from what has happened in the recent past so that you can make decisions… For [Tendam], pre-season is important because as a fashion group we need to buy and forecast huge amounts of items in advance, therefore having a good view on where we are performing better or worse is super important.”

+The power of AI automation and advanced analytics also makes it possible to run allocation projections even before the stock arrives from manufacturers for even further likelihood of success.
 Instead of waiting for stock to arrive at the warehouse, retailers can send waybills in advance, giving the warehouse more time to prepare and send the stock to stores, avoiding lag time that results in lost sales and extra manual work.

 Nailing assortment decisions means being able to decouple them from the buying process.
 For example, instead of taking whatever has been bought and allocating to traditional, static store clusters, retailers can work with dynamic groupings that are constantly being updated based on ongoing performance.